Tweak Performance

 suanPan

-prioritizes performance and designs the analysis logic in a parallel context.
+prioritizes performance and designs the analysis logic in a parallel context accordingly.

-Although the majority of the common analysis types can be parallelized, there are still some certain parts that have strong data dependencies that cannot be parallelized.
-According to Amdahl's law, there would be an upper bound of the theoretical speedup.
+Although the majority of analyses of common types can be parallelized, there are still certain parts that have strong data dependencies that cannot be parallelized.
+The speed-up factor is mostly determined by the serial code.
+According to Amdahl's law, there would be an upper bound of the theoretical speed-up.

 Analysis Configurations